ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Then point your browser to ```http://yourservername.org/phpinfo.php```.
 If you see the content of the file as shown above your configuration is **not** working.
 If you can see details of your PHP Configuration everything works fine.
 Search for the entry ```Loaded configuration file``` as we now made some changes to it (e.g. ```/etc/php5/apache2/php.ini```).

-We recommend the following settings for your php.ini:
+We RECOMMEND the following settings for your php.ini:

 ```
 ; you may choose higher values for max_execution_time and memory_limit